seizadi/cost-insights-backend/docs/index.md

 appropriate resource, e.g. for DAU, number of Users.
 The custom Metric is related to the Account (Project), this relation can be used to derive COGS metrics based on a custom metric like DAU or MSC.
 We can also look at the growth of custom metric like DAU in relation to how the AWS Costs are growing.
+When metric is tied to a Project (AWS Account) it could represent the aggregate cost for an Account or the Budget for a Project and can be used to compare budgeted versus actual cost.
 ```mermaid
 erDiagram
     Metric {